SciML/FiniteVolumeMethod1D.jl/docs/src/examples.md

 # Examples

 This section gives some examples for how this package can be used.
-In most of the examples they follow, there are exact solutions, but we do not discuss them here.
+In most of the examples that follow, there are exact solutions, but we do not discuss them here.
 You can see the scripts in the tests if you are interested.

 ## Example I: Heat equation